chrieke/geojson-invalid-geometry/README.md

 ### Self-intersection
 Here one or multiple parts of a **Polygon** overlap another part of itself.
 Often found in complex geometry shapes, after geometry operations without careful cleanup (buffer, raster-to-vector etc.).
-A Polygon is allowed to have self-intersections, this conforms with the GeoJSON specification.
+The GeoJSON spec (RFC 7946) does not prohibit self-intersections.
 However, it frequently causes issues in downstream applications thus is often rejected by APIs and tools.

 A common approach for removing the self-intersections is applying a zero-buffer operation (e.g. `.buffer(0)` in